DFE-Digital/get-into-teaching-app/app/views/content/teaching-internship-providers.md

 ---
-title: Providers offering maths and physics teaching internships
+title: Maths and physics teaching internships
 description: |-
   A number of accredited providers have been approved to offer Teaching Internships.
 You can find them listed on this page.